I've recently become obsessed with the sheer amount of development activity happening on sites like GitHub.

 While this is hardly the first attempt to track programming language usage, I prefer my approach of tracking the number of unique users that have interacted with a language.
 Tracking the raw number of times something occurs can bias towards things that have a small number of users with a lot of activity.
 For instance, there are bots on GitHub that can commit thousands of times a day and will skew results if you look raw activity counts, but this is easily handled by counting users instead of events.

 All the code for this post is up on GitHub as well as the overall rankings.
-I'm planning on keeping the data there up to date and will update monthly as long as there is sufficient interest.
+I'm planning on keeping the data there up to date and will update quarterly as long as there is sufficient interest.

 Published on 25 January 2018